 Quality child care comes in many shapes and sizes, just like children themselves.
 The trick is knowing how to look for it and recognizing it when you find it.

-Parents across the region now have a resource to research and find quality early education and care thanks to SDQPI.org, a new website from the San Diego Quality Preschool Initiative (QPI), a network of high-quality early care and education program.
+Parents across the region now have a resource to research and find quality early education and care thanks to SDQPI.org, a new website from the San Diego Quality Preschool Initiative (QPI), a network of high-quality early care and education programs.

 “A child’s experiences during their first five years of life will have a profound impact for years to come,” County Superintendent of Schools Paul Gothold said.
 “That’s why investing in early education and care is the most important commitment we can make to help ensure a child’s future success.”